|Best overall||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 Best for homes with multiple floors, the SimpliSafe 9 Piece Wireless Home Security System is one of the best mixtures of great design, simple integration, and efficient performance.
 Featuring a base station (which can scream out a 95 dB siren), a password keypad, 4 entry sensors, 2 motion sensors, and a camera, the SimpliSafe is powered by an app, and has Smart Motion Detection, so you can get alerts instantly.
 Additional sensors can be added on for a more customized security system.

-Best home security system under $100: BOIFUN WiFi Video Doorbell Camera
+Best budget: BOIFUN WiFi Video Doorbell Camera

 A simple replacement for your standard doorbell, the BOIFUN doorbell camera is battery-powered and delivers full 1080p HD video.
 It syncs with your smartphone (where you can store videos), has a 166-degree visual range, and can even tell the difference between humans and other animals.
 It’s also weatherproof and provides a 2-way intercom.
 The WiFi camera can last for up to two to four months after a full charge, and the front door camera offers both cloud and Micro SD card storage.